Dozens dead as violence continues in central Nigeria

 Nmadu added that the sophistication of the weapons used hinted that the attackers were acquiring them from another source.

 “They must have some very wealthy sponsors that are faceless,” he said.
-“It might also be that the Fulani herdsmen have been infiltrated by Boko Haram and are recruiting them for such attacks.”
+“It might also be that the Fulani herdsmen have been infiltrated by an extremist group that is located primarily in Northern Nigeria and are recruiting them for such attacks.”

 Boko Haram, which aims to create an Islamic state in Nigeria, has carried out deadly attacks in recent weeks, including the latest yesterday (Feb.
 25) at a school in Yobe state, where dozens of boys were killed.